+Real estate management is often a pain in the neck — you have to maintain the property keeping it clean and presentable, deal with late rent payments, comply with laws and regulations, and also supervise your team.
+If a manager handles such a wide range of tasks daily on their own it can easily lead to an efficiency decrease or even to burnout.
 That’s why property managers are looking for ways to automate and optimize their work.
-At this point, digital tools come in handy — creating property management software for real estate agents means you will no longer have to deal with maintenance requests or handle payment processing manually.
-These platforms offer multiple features for documentation management, payroll oversight, and team monitoring.
+At this point, digital tools come in handy — creating property management software for real estate agents means you will no longer have to process maintenance requests or clients’ payments manually.
+Property management platforms offer multiple features for documentation organizing, payroll oversight, and team monitoring.
+Let’s take a closer look at what property management database software is and discover the main features of a high-quality platform.

 Table of contents